owenthereal/upterm/index.md

 ### Digital Ocean

-There is an util script that makes provinsioning [Digital Ocean Kubernetes](https://www.digitalocean.com/products/kubernetes) and an Upterm server easier:
+There is an util script that makes provisioning [Digital Ocean Kubernetes](https://www.digitalocean.com/products/kubernetes) and an Upterm server easier:

 ```bash
 TF_VAR_do_token=$DO_PAT \